brandonsaldan/codex/README.md

 ## Limitations

 Proper sorting and search functionality have not been added yet.
+An export feature is also planned for the future.

 ## License